Ravenna Gorge Christmas Market 2025: Ultimate Guide To Visiting

 Purchasing Your Tickets

 You read that right!
-This is one of the only Christmas markets that require tickets.
+This is one of the only Christmas markets that requires tickets to enter.
 Tickets can only be purchased in advance online or at all tourist information offices in the Black Forest Highlands.
 Around mid-October, tickets will go on sale, so keep an eye out.

 Ravennaschlucht also offers experiences in addition to your admission to the market to book.
 Two experiences to book include a “Saic” lantern guided hike to the Christmas market and a torchlight guided hike to the Christmas market.